arivera12/OneLine/README.md

 ## Roadmap

-- Push notifications and notifications history Management (Cross Platform)
+- Push notifications and notifications history Management (Cross Platform, firebase/azure)
   - In-App notification and messages is available for now
-- In-App Blob Storage Manager (Like any web drive service like dropbox, google drive, one drive, etc)
-  - Read only view is available for now
+  - Improve messaging form
+- Confirm action by password
+- In-Component user defined (persistent or by expiration date) notification alerts
+- Add option for refreshing lists for certain options (add, edit, delete)
+- Add mechanism to load dropdowns only once
+  - Add filtering mechanisms so that dropdowns filter client side only when doing a single load.
+- Add upload .csv via file on Http Service Method
+- Change Actions to EventCallback
 - Cross Platform Device API's Implementations for Browser and Xamarin.
   - Accelerometer
   - App Information